Health & Safety

 Anyone with a basement will probably know that moist conditions are the ideal environment for the growth of bacteria and mold.

-Given the very high amount of water content in wipes (see above), it’s no surprise that a pack of baby wipes is susceptible to the growth of mold.
+Given the very high amount of water content (see above), it’s no surprise that a pack is susceptible to the growth of mold.

-More premium or expensive baby wipes that don’t contain preservatives or alcohol are more likely to become moldy over time given their lack of preservatives.
+More premium or expensive products that don’t contain preservatives or alcohol are more likely to become moldy over time given their lack of preservatives.

-If you see any black or grey mold spots in a pack of wipes, of they start to small bad, it’s a sure sign to throw them in the trash immediately.
+If you see any black or grey mold spots in a pack, or they start to small bad, it’s a sure sign to throw them in the trash immediately.

 How To Keep Baby Wipes From Drying Out

-As we saw above, the most common reason for a pack of baby wipes to expire and become unusable is because they dry out.
+As we saw above, the most common reason for a pack to expire and become unusable is because they dry out.

 So here are a few tips and hacks to stop baby wet wipes from drying out and expiring:

 1. Shut The Lid Tightly.
-A simple way to stop wipes from drying out too quickly is to ensure the lid of the pack is shut as tightly as possible after each use, so the wipes are not exposed to air.
+A simple way to stop things drying out too quickly is to ensure the lid of the pack is shut as tightly as possible after each use, so the contents are not exposed to air.

 2. Zip Lock Bag.
-One of the easiest and cheapest ways to prevent baby wipes from drying out is to store them in an airtight zip lock bag.
+One of the easiest and cheapest ways to prevent the product from drying out is to store them in an airtight zip lock bag.

 3. Travel Bag.
 Using a travel bag is another (and more elegant) way to stop air from getting into a pack of diapers, thereby preserving them for longer.